London's newest train link – the Elizabeth Line – is an engineering marvel. From Reading in Berkshire through

 One of central London's most famous roads, Tottenham Court Road spans all the way from Euston Road to St Giles Circus, as it swooshes past Fitzrovia and lands on the edge of

-This rock n' roll hotel – owned by music biz insiders – is the capital's most hip and happening boutique hotel.
-With famous regulars and superstar visits married with its cool attitude, famed rooftop terrace and Japanese-inspired street food restaurant.
+This rock n' roll hotel – owned by music biz insiders – is one of the capital's most hip and happening boutique hotels, with famous regulars and superstar visits married with its cool attitude, famed rooftop terrace and Japanese-inspired street food restaurant.
 It features 30 elegantly styled guest rooms and suites with bold colours, marble bathrooms and endless luxury, and the knowledgeable staff are sure to point you in the right direction for whatever might take your fancy.

-Artist Residence are known for their good-value but still chic and well-run boutique boltholes.
-Winning 'London Hotel of the Year' in 2016, this 10 bedroom boutique hotel in Pimlico features individually styled rooms, a basement bar, cafe and all-day restaurant.
-The decor is a stunning shabby-chic effect, with reclaimed materials and vintage items, but with a very much 21st century comfort and luxury.
+Artist Residence is known for its good-value but chic and well-run boutique boltholes.
+Winning 'London Hotel of the Year' in 2016, this 10-bedroom hotel in Pimlico features individually styled rooms, a basement bar, cafe and all-day restaurant.
+The decor is a fabulous shabby-chic effect, with reclaimed materials and vintage items, but very much 21st century in terms of comfort and luxury.

 Farringdon